ThBuchwald/PythonConfig/README.md

 Don't manually exit the terminal, instead type `$ exit` and press `Enter`.

+_Style Tip:_ Change the background color to (40 43 51) to achieve the same as the default Atom theme.

 ### 4) install Anaconda

 Instead of installing Python manually, Anaconda (https://www.anaconda.com/) brings all of the most important Python packages for data science.
 This will be your default Python installation.